esimonetti/SugarDockerized/README.md

 * Redis - Two purposes: Sugar object caching service and PHP Session storage/sharing service
 * Cron - Sugar background scheduler processing.
 Note that this is enabled immediately and it will run `cron.php` as soon as the file is available, and it will attempt to do so every 60 seconds since its last run.
 This container is used for any other CLI execution required during development
 * Permission - Sets Sugar instance permissions correctly and then terminates
-* LDAP - LDAP testing server if needed with authentication

-## Get the system up and running
+## Installation - How to get the system up and running
 * The first step for everything to work smoothly, is to add on your computer's host file /etc/hosts the entry "docker.local" to point to your machine's ip (it might be 127.0.0.1 if running the stack locally or within the VM running Docker)
 * Clone the repository with `git clone https://github.com/esimonetti/SugarDockerized.git sugardocker` and enter sugardocker with `cd sugardocker`
 * Run the utility `./utilities/setownership.sh` to set the correct ownership of the data directory
 * Select the stack combination to run by choosing the correct yml file within the subdirectories inside [stacks](stacks/).
 See next step for more details and an example.
 * Run `docker-compose -f <stack yml filename> up -d` for the selected <stack yml filename>.
-As an example if we selected `stacks/sugar8/php71.yml`, you would run `docker-compose -f stacks/sugar8/php71.yml up -d`
+As an example if we selected `stacks/sugar8/php71.yml`, you would run `docker-compose -f stacks/sugar8/php71.yml up -d`.
+To facilitate the task of starting and stopping stacks and to switch between them, is available [this utility script](https://github.com/esimonetti/SugarDockerized#stacksh).

 ## Current version support
 The main stacks work with [Sugar version 9.0 and all its platform requirements](http://support.sugarcrm.com/Resources/Supported_Platforms/Sugar_9.0.x_Supported_Platforms/).
-Additional stacks are aligned with the platform requirements of version [8.0](http://support.sugarcrm.com/Resources/Supported_Platforms/Sugar_8.0.x_Supported_Platforms/), [7.9](http://support.sugarcrm.com/Resources/Supported_Platforms/Sugar_7.9.x_Supported_Platforms/) and the Sugar Cloud only versions: 7.10/7.11, 8.1, 8.2 and 8.3.
+Additional stacks are aligned with the platform requirements of version [8.0](http://support.sugarcrm.com/Resources/Supported_Platforms/Sugar_8.0.x_Supported_Platforms/), [7.9](http://support.sugarcrm.com/Resources/Supported_Platforms/Sugar_7.9.x_Supported_Platforms/) and stacks for Sugar Cloud only versions for local development only.

-## Starting and stopping the desired stack
+## Starting and stopping manually the desired stack
 * Run the stack with `docker-compose -f <stack yml filename> up -d`
 * Stop the stack with `docker-compose -f <stack yml filename> down`

-To facilitate the task of starting and stopping stacks and to switch between them, is available [this utility script](https://github.com/esimonetti/SugarDockerized#stacksh).
+Alternatively, leverage the utility script [stack.sh](https://github.com/esimonetti/SugarDockerized#stacksh) that will help with automation.

 ## System's details

 ### Stack components hostnames
 * Apache load balancer: sugar-lb
-* Apache PHP web server: On single stack: sugar-web1 On cluster stack: sugar-web1 and sugar-web2
+* Apache PHP web server; On single stack: sugar-web1 On cluster stack: sugar-web1 and sugar-web2
 * MySQL database: sugar-mysql
 * Elasticsearch: sugar-elasticsearch
-* Redis - sugar-redis
+* Redis: sugar-redis
-* Cron - sugar-cron
+* Cron: sugar-cron
-* Permission - sugar-permissions
+* Permission: sugar-permissions
-* LDAP - sugar-ldap

 To verify all components hostnames just run `docker ps` when the stack is up and running.